ddella/WebSocket/README.md

 The web server directory, inside the container, is mounted on your local drive in `$PWD/www/`.
 You will be able to change the HTML/CSS/JavaScript file without needing to restart the web server.
 I also mounted a local directory for the logs, in case you need to troubleshoot 😉.

-If everything worked as expected, you should have a web server in a Docker container that you can reach with your favourite browser with the url `http://localhost:8080`.
+If everything works as expected, you should have a web server in a Docker container that you can reach with your favourite browser with the url `http://localhost:8080`.

 ![Web server main web page](images/webpage.jpg "Main Web Page")

 ## Step 3 — WebSocket Server

 The WebSocket server runs on Python.
 I built a Python Docker container based on Alpine Linux 3.15.
 The image is only 55.6MB.
-When building the image, only the package `websockets` version 10.2 is required.
+When building the image, only the Python package `websockets` version 10.2 is required.

 I still like to have a `requirements.txt` file to get the package(s) when building a Python container.
 If you want more Python packages, just add them at the end of the file.